OE9SAU/SAULink9/README.md

 🔹 1-Wire temperature sensor to read the TRX temperature

 🔹 PiHat for Rpi3B+, give space to GPIOs and is the connection point to the SAULink9 front panel
+  * front panel connection point
-  * configurable GPIOs for relays or other external circuits
+  * easy access to 4 GPIOs for relays or other external circuits
   * FET fan control
+  * 1-Wire port
   * External voltage detection with optocoupler
+  * DIY space

 🔹 Compatible with mostly any analog TRX devices